Community organizers share struggles and successes in reducing gas-powered leafblower noise

 Jamie Banks (05:50):

-When I started investigate this, I came across all of the community efforts that were going on really in California as far back as the late 1980s and complaints about blowers mainly.
+When I started investigate this, I came across all of the community efforts that were going on.
+Really starting in California as far back as the late 1980s.
+And complaints about blowers mainly.
 And in looking at it, I realized that all the so-called facts and things that were being brought to bear in support of proposed legislation, I couldn’t tie them to any primary source.
 They were kind of all over the map.
 And I thought it would be really useful to form an organization that had evidence-based facts and resources that could be shared with different communities to help to present the problem.
 And its adverse impacts as well as find solutions.

 Jamie Banks (06:41):